William MacMorine: Life

 In December 1793 he was the minister called to Alloway by Robert Burns to christen his illegitimate daughter, Elizabeth Riddell, a task which most ministers resisted.

-In 1811 Edinburgh University awarded him an honorary Doctor of Divinity.
+In 1811 the University of Edinburgh awarded him an honorary Doctor of Divinity.
 In 1812 he succeeded Alexander Ranken as Moderator of the General Assembly of the Church of Scotland the highest position in the Scottish church.

 He died in Caerlaverock manse on 3 November 1832.
 His position at Caerlaverock was filled by Robert Gillies.